pkel/cpr/website/content/en/docs/methods/simulator.md

 As [discussed before]({{< method "virtual-environment" >}}) the simulator will maintain a DAG of all blocks mined or appended by any nodes.
-Individual nodes however have only a partial (but growing) view on this DAG.
+Individual nodes however have only a partial view on this DAG.
 In our program, we set local views as follows.

 ```python
 dag = DAG()